-Induction of Labour – The Hidden Dangers of Labour Induction
+Induction of Labour – The Risks of Labour Induction

 |Pregnancy Week (Select):|

-Induction of Labour – The Hidden Dangers of Labour Induction
+Induction of Labour – The Risks of Labour Induction

-Maybe you are tired of being pregnant and sick of being so uncomfortable.
-You have been patiently waiting for this beautiful, tiny baby growing inside you and you do not want to wait any longer.
+Maybe you’re tired of being pregnant and sick of being so uncomfortable.
+You’ve been patiently waiting for this beautiful, tiny baby growing inside of you, and you really don’t want to wait any longer.

-Perhaps your Obstetrician won’t be available at the time of your estimated due date or has put an induction on the table so you don’t have to be so uncomfortable anymore – when labour is going to be uncomfortable anyway, and caring for a newborn can be just as tiring and exhausting, if not more!
+Perhaps your obstetrician won’t be available at the time of your ‘guess’ date or has put an induction on the table so you don’t have to be so uncomfortable any more.
+But labour is going to be pretty uncomfortable too, and caring for a newborn can be just as tiring and exhausting, if not more!
 Yet the sound of an induction suddenly becomes enticing and somewhat seductive.

-Having an induction (or in medical shorthand IOL – induction of labour) isn’t as simple or easy as having a quick procedure to make labour start instantly, just as it would if it started on its own.
+Having an induction of labour (or in medical shorthand IOL) isn’t as simple as having a quick procedure to make labour start instantly, as it would if started on its own.
 Normal, natural labour involves a magnificent ‘dance’ of hormones released by mother and baby, which work together to get the process going and established.
-Not only do you need the labour hormone, Oxytocin, to be circulating in your body, but your uterus also needs Oxytocin receptors to be activated, something that only happens once labour is established, which takes time.
-Because your body may not be ready for labour, high amounts of artificial Oxytocin (going by the drug name ‘Syntocinon’ in Australia or ‘Pitocin’ in the United States) may be needed to get labour going.
+Not only do you need the labour hormone, oxytocin, to be circulating in your body, but your uterus also needs oxytocin receptors to be activated, something that only happens once labour is established, which takes time.
+Because your body may not be ready for labour, high amounts of artificial oxytocin (going by the drug name ‘syntocinon’ in Australia or ‘pitocin’ in the United States) may be needed to get labour going.
 And that in itself poses a risk to you and your baby, something that is often conveniently left out by your carer.

-It’s important to be aware that unlike naturally produced oxytocin, Syntocinon does not cross the blood / brain barrier, therefore, it does not have the same benefits as Oxytocin.
-Another important point is that labour induction doesn’t always work every time; some inductions become ‘failed inductions’ and require a stronger form of induction, or for some, an emergency Caesarean section.
+It’s important to be aware that unlike naturally produced oxytocin, syntocinon does not cross the blood / brain barrier, therefore, it does not have the same benefits as natural oxytocin.
+Another important point is that labour induction doesn’t always work every time; some inductions become ‘failed inductions’ and require a stronger form of induction, or for some, an emergency caesarean section.

-A Midwife from a large Melbourne hospital confided that they see many women come in for inductions where both mother and baby are well and the reasons for induction are vague, but sadly somewhere around 50-60% of these first-time mothers being induced are ending up with emergency Caesareans.
+A midwife from a large Melbourne hospital confided that they see many women come in for inductions where both mother and baby are well and the reasons for induction aren’t clear cut, but sadly somewhere around 50-60% of first-time mothers being induced are ending up with emergency caesareans.

 An induction has only one advantage.
-When given for true medical reasons, it may potentially save the life of a mother and / or her baby.
-Of course, if it leads to saving a life, we are all going to choose to induce – there is no argument that an induction would then be the best choice.
-Just like a Caesarean, it has a place in life-threatening situations – and for that we are more than grateful.
+When given for true medical reasons, it may potentially save the life of a mother and or her baby.
+Of course, in a life threatening situation, we are all going to choose to induce – there is no argument that an induction would then be the best choice.
+Just like a caesarean, it has a place in life-threatening situations – and for that we are more than grateful, myself included.

-However, with an induction for social reasons, convenience or without evidence cited by your Doctor, I encourage you to seriously think twice.
-I don’t mean evidence such as ‘well you’re 10-days overdue, we should book you in for an induction now, because babies could die if they are anymore overdue.’
-We know that estimated due dates are inaccurate – only 3% to 5% of babies are born on their ‘guessdate’ and full term is classed as up to 42 weeks of pregnancy, so for your baby to be born safely when he should be, when he is ready, you need supporting evidence that things are not safe to continue before intervening.
+However, with an induction for social reasons, convenience or without evidence cited by your doctor, I encourage you to seriously think twice.
+I don’t mean evidence such as ‘well you’re 10-days overdue, we should book you in for an induction now, because some babies die if they are overdue.’
+We know that estimated due dates are inaccurate – only 3% to 5% of babies are born on their ‘guess date’ and full term is classed as up to 42 weeks of pregnancy.
+So for your baby to be born safely when he should be – when he is ready – you need supporting evidence that things are not safe to continue before intervening.
 This may be in the form of symptoms from your body, your baby or some abnormal test results, which means you need to discuss a plan of action.

 Ultrasounds can be done to check the placental function as well as amniotic fluid levels.
 You can agree to more frequent monitoring, involving you coming in to have the baby’s heartrate monitored for a short period of time.
-At the end of the day, babies are designed to be born – Mother Nature has worked so well for millions of years.
+At the end of the day, babies are designed to be born – mother nature has worked so well for millions of years.
 If she designed babies that refused to come out, then we’d have a population problem.
-But that’s not so.
+But that’s not the case at all.

 All of these above interventions can increase the risk of maternal dissatisfaction, post-natal depression and post-traumatic stress disorder – and the number of women experiencing these things is increasing rapidly.